portovep/pabloporto.me/content/posts/seven-lessons-i-wish-i-knew-as-a-junior-software-engineer.md

 These are the lessons that have resonated the most with me over the last nine years.
 I hope you find them useful to set the foundations for a long and fulfilling career as a software engineer.

-**What's your one lesson you've learned since starting in tech as a junior engineer?** Feel free to ping me at [@portovep](https://twitter.com/portovep) and share it.
+**What's the most important lesson you've learned since starting in tech as a junior engineer?** Feel free to ping me at [@portovep](https://twitter.com/portovep) and share it with all of us.